dmolitor/tugboat/README.md

 Python:
   version: 3.11
 ```
-Save this as `gangway.yml` in the root directory.
+Save this as `tugboat.yml` in the root directory.

-Then simply run gangway and it will walk you through all the steps.
+Then simply run tugboat and it will walk you through all the steps.
 ```
-gangway --build
+tugboat --build
 ```